preactjs/preact-www/CONTRIBUTING.md

 ## Languages

-In order to facilitate language translations, all content should be authored and submitted in your primary language.
+Please author and submit content **only in one language** _(generally your primary written language)_ to facilitate translation.

-Once content is added, the wonderful folks who help maintain each translation will work to apply those changes to the other languages.
+Once the content is added, the wonderful folks who help maintain each translation will work to apply those changes to the other languages.

-English is the site's default language, and generally the source used for translations.
-Please follow the existing formatting as much as possible.
+English is the site's default language and is generally the source for translations.
+Try to follow the existing formatting where possible.

 ### Japanese Version